influxdata/docs-v2/content/influxdb/v1.8/tools/flux-vscode.md

 see the [Extension Marketplace documentation](https://code.visualstudio.com/docs/editor/extension-gallery).

 ## Connect to InfluxDB 1.8

-To create an InfluxDB Connection in VS Code:
+To create an InfluxDB connection in VS Code:

 1. Open the **VS Code Command Pallet** ({{< keybind mac="⇧⌘P" other="Ctrl+Shift+P" >}}).
 2. Run `influxdb.addConnection`.